g3jiawei/Calendar/Phase4/Architecture.md

 **Decision:**

 We decided to use save data temporarily into a file and then send them back to the database.
-By this decision, we don't have to access our server again and again and require users have Internet connection all the time.
+By this decision, we didn't have to access our server again and again and require users have Internet connection all the time.

 We still believe this is a good decision.